ghiscoding/vanilla-calendar-picker/package/README.md

 > This is a fork of the [Vanilla-Calendar-Pro](https://github.com/uvarov-frontend/vanilla-calendar-pro) project with a few differences as described below (see [Changes vs Original project](#changes-vs-original-project)).
 The hope would be to switch back to the original project once all these changes are merged into the original library.

 ### Changes vs Original project
+- now merged into original project
   - add new `jumpToSelectedDate` to automatically jump the calendar to the selected date.
   - add new `toggleSelected` to prevent date from being unselected (clicking twice).
-- add new `auto` option to `positionToInput` to automatically position picker with available space.
   - add new `sanitizer` callback option for CSP compliance.
   - allow passing `today` as min/max date.
   - allow supplying `Date` and/or epoch timestamp (`number`) in addition to ISO date strings.
+- not yet in original project
-- add new `changeSetting()` function to be able to change a single setting
+  - add new `changeSetting()` function to be able to change a single setting (I might remove this one, not using it myself)
+  - add new `auto` option to `positionToInput` to automatically position picker with available space.
+  - add new `selectedDates.edgesOnly` to only return start/end dates of date range
+  - add Type descriptions for better intelliSense

 ---